Meet Kat

 In the midst of the COVID19 pandemic, one silver lining was extra time.
 Kat decided to use this time to dive deeply into healing her relationship to her body, stop dieting for good, uproot her anti-fatness, and nurture her relationship to movement and dance.

-It was in pulling at this thread that Kat realized that anti-fatness is part of a tapestry of oppression that is all interconnected, and that her personal healing journey was much bigger than herself.
-It was in this work that Kat found their place in fat liberation work.
+It was in pulling at this thread that Kat realized that anti-fatness is part of an interconnected tapestry of oppression, and that her personal healing journey was much bigger than herself.
+It was in this work that Kat found her power.

-In 2021 Kat started her first project, BodyLovedance, which focused on body image healing, which evolved, along with her personal journey, into Big Thick Energy, which focuses on liberation, fat joy, and the power of community.
+In 2021 Kat started BodyLove dance, which focused on body image healing, which evolved, along with her personal journey, into Big Thick Energy, which focuses on liberation, fat joy, and the power of community.

 The first Big Thick Energy dance class for fat bodies was in July 2022, and the first Big Fat Pool Party (collaboration with FierceFatFemme) happened that September.
 The rest is history and more fun to watch in this instagram video.